toru/transifex-ruby/README.md

 # Ruby Client for the Transifex API

+**This project only works with the now-discontinued Transifex API v2.
+Visit the [Transifex Developer Hub](https://developers.transifex.com/) for current API options.**

 ## Introduction

 transifex-ruby is a Ruby client library for mechanically accessing Transifex via its API.
 It is intended to be simple and only provide a primitive interface to the API.